-This moist and flavorful Peach Bread is full of ripe, juicy peaches and salty roasted pecans.
+This moist and flavorful Peach Bread recipe features ripe, juicy peaches, salty roasted pecans, and the warmth of cinnamon.
 It’s a wonderful way to enjoy summer’s best peaches!

 This time of year has me all crazy, trying to enjoy the massive amounts of especially awesome fresh produce.
 The beautiful fruits and vegetables – I wish we could have these choices all year ’round!

 If you’ve ever wondered what to do with peaches, this easy quick bread recipe is a favorite.
 I’ve been making it for years and always get great feedback on it.
 Make this Peach Bread recipe NOW, while the peaches are at their peak of summer sweetness!

 Another easy fresh peach recipe is this Perfect Peach Cake – have you made it yet?!

 Besides a couple of peaches and a handful of pecans, you’ll only need a few standard baking items to make this peach quick bread!

 - cinnamon – I amped up the cinnamon in this recipe.
 It pairs beautifully with peaches!

 - kosher salt

 - pure vanilla extract